Ardakacd/dual-contrastive-learning/README.md

 pip install pytorch-fid
 pip install --user scipy==1.11.1
 ```
+(Installing 1.11.1 version of scipy is necessary if your current version is >= 1.11.2)

 To compute the FID score between two datasets, where images of each dataset are contained in an individual folder:
 ```